bmndc/nokia-leo/README.md

 *Logo by [Vitaly Gorbachev](https://www.flaticon.com/free-icons/banana) from Flaticons*

 [^1]: Aleph Security has a [deep-dive blog post](https://alephsecurity.com/2018/01/22/qualcomm-edl-1) into exploiting the nature of EDL mode on Qualcomm devices.
-If you're into the overall boot process, check out LineageOS team's breakdown of Qualcomm's Chain of Trust on [their Engineering Blog](https://lineageos.org/engineering/Qualcomm-Firmware).
+If you're into the overall boot process, check out the breakdown of Qualcomm's Chain of Trust on [LineageOS Engineering Blog](https://lineageos.org/engineering/Qualcomm-Firmware).
 [^2]: Read more about SELinux on [LineageOS team's Engineering Blog](https://lineageos.org/engineering/HowTo-SELinux).

 ---